Author

 Browsing

 Wading through the mud-soaked pineapple fields of Moorea our jeep tour guide asked how long we’d spent in Bora Bora.
 I answered, “six days.”
 He laughed heartily and said, “After 3 days Bora Bora becomes Bora-Boring.”
 We all had a little chuckle.
-An Introduction Pierre’s aging Toyota truck hugged the paved road that circumnavigates the mainland Bora Bora coastline as I vigilantly looked out the window.
-I finally yelled, “arrete!”
-In a cloud of dust,…
+TIPS 1.
+DO get in the water!
+Snorkeling tours, fishing and scuba diving are well worth it.
+They are pricey, but if I had to do it again I would pay for at…

 It took a full week of being home to pull me out of the rain-drenched reverie and dream-like state that was Scotland.
 I admire most of the places I travel to, but with Scotland, I stumbled into something altogether bewitching.
 I was under a spell.
 Maybe it was the pitch-black nights and windy Highland roads of the night photography workshop I was on or the unrelenting drizzle and misty clouds.
 From the moment my plane…

-Let’s just get this out in the open in case there are any questions, I am not a millionaire, I cannot afford business class tickets or luxury accommodations.
-But I have figured out how to do both!I’ve spent a long time traveling and honing my skills, figuring out what works and what doesn’t.
+I am not a millionaire, I cannot afford business class tickets or luxury accommodations.
+But I have figured out how to do both!I’ve spent a long time traveling and figuring out what works and what doesn’t.
 From the bottom of my long list of travel mistakes has come a few gems of knowledge saving me thousands.
-Here are…
+Here are my top travel secrets that will save you a LOT of money on your next vacation. *This…

 error: Content is protected !!